 Film and Television·Film Reviews·Music and Dance·Music and Dance Reviews The Color Purple (review) – a visually stunning musical that occasionally lacks emotional impact by Calum Cooper 24th January 2024

-Film and Television·Film Reviews·LGBTQ+·Rewind·Rewind Reviews 15 Adventures in Time and Space by Neil Baker 27th May 2023
+Film and Television·Film Reviews·LGBTQ+·Rewind·Rewind Reviews Time and Space – timey-wimey movies from a temporal paradox to a time-travelling DeLorean and a Punxsutawney time-loop by Neil Baker 27th May 2023

 Film and Television·Film Reviews The Fabelmans (review) – a testament to the power of cinema, family and art from one of the world’s greatest directors by Calum Cooper 21st January 2023